Alfresco/docs-alfresco/content-services/community/upgrade/index.md

 Care should be taken when upgrading from any previous releases of Community Edition.
 There are some steps that should be reviewed and planned before you upgrade.
 Familiarize yourself with the guidance below and then plan your upgrade.
 In particular, ensure that the following steps are completed before you start:

 * Ensure that you have a functional [backup of your Alfresco repository and database]({% link content-services/community/admin/backup-restore.md %}), before starting the upgrade process.
-* Download and run the [Alfresco Extension Inspector](https://github.com/Alfresco/alfresco-extension-inspector/blob/master/README.md){:target="_blank"} to understand which customization or library items need to be reviewed or updated to support the upgrade.
+* Download and run the [Alfresco Extension Inspector](#LINK-content-services/community/develop/extension-inspector.md) to understand which customization or library items need to be reviewed or updated to support the upgrade.
 * Review all new and deprecated features included in the Community Release Notes.
 * Review and implement the new supported stack options, and update as necessary for the new deployment.

 ## Upgrade process

-Use this procedure to upgrade from a previous version of Community Edition using the distribution zip.
+Use this procedure to upgrade from a previous version of Community Edition using one of the supported [installation methods]({% link content-services/community/install/index.md %}).
 The process involves a new installation of the Community Edition binaries and configuration, and an in-place upgrade of a copy of the repository.

 In-place upgrade of the binaries and configuration isn't recommended.
 Creating a new installation ensures that if anything goes wrong during the upgrade, the original (not upgraded) system is still intact and available for immediate restart.